Deterministic Patterns for Multiple Access with Latency and Reliability Guarantees: Preliminaries and Related Work

-The simplest and at the same time most effective solution is to introduce redundancy through multiple transmissions\cite{dsa}.
-This improves the reliability in two ways.
-Firstly, by increasing the chance that at least some of the replicas reach the BS uninterfered, and secondly, by providing diversity that allows to combat the negative effects of the fading channel.
-The second technique builds upon the concept of multiple transmissions.
-Instead of letting UEs select the resources from the pool completely at random, the idea is to structure the transmissions of the individual users into \textit{access patterns}.
-These access patterns can be constructed in many ways and with different goals in mind, but in general they aim to provide certain reliability guarantees\cite{Boyd2018}.
-The drawback of such solution is that their assignment requires some coordination with the BS and signalling, which makes it less flexible than purely random selection.
-However, this operation can be integrated into the registration procedure that each device has to perform anyway when it first attaches to the BS or wakes up and re-synchronizes after being inactive for a prolonged period.
+The simplest and at the same time most effective solution to increase the reliability of a random access scheme is to introduce redundancy through multiple transmissions~\cite{dsa}.
+The use of such strategy increases the chances that at least some of the replicas reach the BS uninterfered, and secondly, by providing diversity that allows to combat the negative effects of the fading channel.
+In a typical approach, there is a pool of resources and the UEs decide randomly in which resources to perform multiple transmissions.
+However, the transmissions of the individual users can be structured into \textit{access patterns}.
+The patterns can be constructed in many ways and with different goals in mind, but in general they aim to provide certain reliability guarantees~\cite{Boyd2018}.
+The drawback of such solution is that their assignment requires coordination with the BS and signalling, which makes it less flexible than purely random selection.
+However, this operation can be integrated into the registration procedure that each device has to perform anyway when it attaches to the BS.
 Furthermore, even in a fully random scheme the device needs to be configured at least with the number of repetitions and portion of bandwidth where the grant-free pool is located.

-Lastly, on the receiver side, there is a possibility to implement successive interference cancellation (SIC).
+On the receiver side, there is a possibility to implement successive interference cancellation.
 With SIC, it is possible to iteratively decode signals by gradually removing the interference.
-Namely, in each round the packets that were successfully decoded in the preceding rounds can be subtracted (after proper equalization) from the received signal, thus improving the signal-to-interference-plus-noise (SINR) of the remaining ones.
-This is a powerful technique and especially relevant when dealing with traffic that is non-orthogonal by design\cite{crdsa1}.
+In each round the packets that were successfully decoded in the preceding rounds can be subtracted from the received signal, thus improving the signal-to-interference-plus-noise (SINR) of the remaining ones.
+This is especially relevant when dealing with traffic that is non-orthogonal by design~\cite{crdsa1}.